 According to St. Malachy, when the pope that follows Benedict XVI ceases to be pope and ends his term, the list of popes abruptly ends, too.

 The prophecies of St. Malachy are being known, moreso now than at any other time, because of the timing of Benedict’s resignation.
 What shall we look for?
-August of 2017 brought a short disturbance in the sky, a great American solar eclipse.
+August of 2017 brought another disturbance in the sky, a great American solar eclipse.

 Solar Eclipse August 21, 2017